 It finally took me five trips to Copenhagen before visiting the Thorvaldsens Museum.
 And finally, I regretted not having been there earlier.

 First, the works of Thorvaldsen are truly impressive and beautiful.
 As a neoclassical artist, the sculptor resided much of his life in Rome and was inspired by Greek mythology to create his works.
 He has also sculpted portraits of important personalities, such as Pope Pius VII, whose sculpture is today on the Pope’s tomb at St. Peter’s Basilica in the Vatican (Thorvaldsen is the only non-Catholic sculptor that have a work at the basilica).

 Beyond the sculptures, the museum itself is also interesting to visit.
-Built in 1837, the museum offers the chance to see reproductions in marble and bronze (as well as the original molds) of the most famous works of Thorvaldsen.
+Built in 1837, the museum offers the chance to see reproductions in marble and in bronze (as well as the original molds) of the most famous works of Thorvaldsen.
 The sculptures are grouped by theme, in small rooms as in large, and beautifully highlighted by the lighting or the surrounding decoration.

 Upstairs, there are also personal collections of Thorvaldsen (works of art, Roman pottery, coins, archaeological artifacts, etc.).
 It is also interesting to see the works in which Thorvaldsen was represented (and there are a few, as the latter was perceived as a hero in Denmark).

 Thorvaldsen is buried in the inner courtyard of the museum under a bed of roses.
 A very humble tomb when you compare it with the magnificent works that surround it!

 The museum is located in the center of Copenhagen, next to Christianborg Palace.
 The visit is free on Wednesdays.
 All the more reason to add this museum to your list of places to visit if you go to Copenhagen!